arklight-lang/little-arklight/README.md

 Little Arklight is a project that aims to help developers transition from classical programming into quantum computing in a somewhat smooth manner.
 This is achieved by demonstrating how one can write classical algorithms in terms of circuits as this formalism is extensively used in quantum computing.

-The project is under active development so please do follow it for updates.
+The project is under active development so please do watch it for updates.

 ## Why Little Arklight